TGOS/PleaseFixCocoaPods/README.md

 header can also have a different name than the module (pod) itself, if that is desired.
 In that case it's all entirely up to the pod developer.

+**Pod developers writing their own umbrella headers MUST NOT ever import the umbrella header themselves, it is only for using the module, not for building it!**

 ## For the Developers of CocoaPods itself